godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancingpre.png

-Once a scene has been saved, it can be instanced into another scene just as if it were any other node.
+Once a scene has been saved, it can be instanced into another scene as if it were any other node.

 .. image:: img/instancing.png